+- Release Notes for MonolixSuite2024R1

 - Release Notes for MonolixSuite2023R1

 - Release Notes for MonolixSuite2021R2

 - Release Notes for MonolixSuite2021R1

 - Release Notes for MonolixSuite2020R1

-We list below the known bugs in MonolixSuite 2023R1 (they will be fixed in the next version).
-The 2023R1 version of Monolix can be downloaded here.
+We list below the known bugs in MonolixSuite 2024R1 (they will be fixed in the next version).
+The 2024R1 version of Monolix can be downloaded here.